 If you want to run the device emulator again, just tap the power button on the monitor to turn it off and on again.

-Some broadband providers support a richer integration with Cirrent, where the network credentials can be retrieved from the provider, instead of being entered by the end user.
+Some ZipKey ISPs support a richer integration with Cirrent, where the network credentials can be retrieved from the ISP, instead of being entered by the end user.
+This experience is offered if the user's phone is on their private network, and the ISP has the credentials for that network.
 To emulate this flow, check the box "App is on demo-home-network".
 Now, when you start the emulator and select your device, you'll get an option to "Connect automatically with CableCo".
-Choose this option, and the emulator will emulate the flow where the credentials are retrieved from the broadband provider and passed to the device.
+Choose this option, and the emulator will emulate the flow where the credentials are retrieved from the ZipKey ISP and passed to the device.
 Alternatively, select "Connect manually" to pick the network for your device to join.
 Note that if you are testing this flow with a real device, you'll need to set up a test network called

 demo-home-network as described here.